wordofwarning/wordofwarning.org/current/2023-emergency/index.md

 *Probably* England's longest-running Live Art event, [Emergency](/hab/emergency) aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions.

-First held at greenroom in 2000, [Emergency](/hab/emergency) also took place at International Anthony Burgess Foundation, BLANKSPACE, Castlefield Gallery, Z-arts & STUN Studio, before finding a new home at <a href="https://contactmcr.com" target="_blank">Contact</a> from [2020](/archive/2020-emergency)…
+First held at greenroom in 2000, [Emergency](/hab/emergency) also took place at International Anthony Burgess Foundation, BLANKSPACE, Castlefield Gallery, Z-arts & STUN Studio, NIAMOS, before finding a new home at <a href="https://contactmcr.com" target="_blank">Contact</a> from [2020](/archive/2020-emergency)…

 Get a feel for it with [2022's programme](/archive/2022-emergency) & [gallery of images](/galleries/2022-emergency), [2021's programme](/archive/2021-emergency)/[gallery](/galleries/2021-emergency), [2019's programme](/archive/2019-emergency)/[gallery](/galleries/2019-emergency), [2018's programme](/archive/2018-emergency)/[gallery](/galleries/2018-emergency).